pvsone/opa-ext-authz/custom-app/docker-compose-styra-das/README.md

 * **Copy** the provided curl command under the heading `# Download Styra configuration for OPA` and run the command from a terminal within the same directory as this README file.

+The file `opa-conf.yaml` will be downloaded from Styra DAS to the current directory

 ### 3. Bootstrap the tutorial environment using Docker Compose.

 Run OPA and the demo web app using the `docker-compose.yaml` file provided in this directory.